rbaran7/React-Product-List/README.md

 # Configuration File

 The file which drives the product list is found in this directory `public/product-config.json`.
 Since this project is a demonstration of React and its functions, placing the configuration file in the public directory is assumed to be okay.
-In doing this, a user can add / remove any value from this configuration file assuming they are following configuration contract (see below).
+In doing this, a user can add / remove any value from this configuration file assuming they are following the configuration contract (see below).
 When a user adds / removes values from the configuration file, the application does not need to be manually shutdown and restarted to see the changes.

 # Configuration File Contract